alphaflows/workbench/drafts/crm/refund_request.md

    - Call **API: process request** (CRM)
    - **If Approveed**:
      - Call **API: orchestrator create signature and call contract API to refund** (Orchestrator)
+       - Change task status to `Refunded` and jobs status to `Refunded`
+       - Generate signature for user to claim refund
+       - Get task collateral amount from task manager contract
+       - Slash CP by amount
      - Update refund request status to `approveed` in CRM.
+     - Return signature to user for claim refund by himself.
    - **If Declined**:
      - Update refund request status to `declined` in CRM.
+     - Call **API: resume task** (Orchestrator) to let task being processed forward
+       - If necessary (task has passed cooling down period), call `completeTask` on contract

 ### Part 1: User Flow